Cosmos-0118/TidyWindow/docs/activity-log.md

 -   **Debounce**: Search refresh is debounced at 110 ms to prevent re-filtering on every keystroke.
 -   **Clipboard**: Clipboard write failures (e.g., locked by remote session) are ignored so the UI remains responsive.

-## Future Enhancements

--   Export to Markdown/JSON from the UI.
--   Persistent log store with daily rotation.
--   Bookmarking and tagging entries for investigations.
--   Correlation IDs across automation runs.